tshepang/seaplane/doc/TERMINOLOGY.md

 ### Formation Configurations

-Each `formation` has a `configuration`.
-This `configuration` tell us how to build your `formation` along with other details like what type of traffic should be allowed.
+Each `formation` has one (or more!) `configuration`s.
+A `configuration` tells us how to schedule your `formation` along with other details like what type of traffic should be allowed.

-One thing that makes `formation`s a little different, and quite powerful is that they can actually have multiple `configuration`s!
+As briefly noted above, one thing that makes `formation`s a little different, and quite powerful is that they can actually have multiple `configuration`s!
 They can even have multiple active `configuration`s (we refer to those as `In Air`) and multiple inactive (`Grounded`) `configuration`s!

 A `configuration` who's status is `In Air` is one that Seaplane is actively sending traffic to.
 Having multiple `configuration`s from a single `formation` listed as `In Air` means Seaplane is load balancing between them based on the defined traffic weight setting of each configuration.

-A `configuration` who's status is `Grounded` is one that has been `deploy`ed (uploaded to Seaplane), but is not yet `In Air` (being utilized).
+A `configuration` who's status is `Grounded` is one that has been deployed (uploaded to Seaplane), but is not yet `In Air` (being utilized).

 #### Deployed Configurations

 When you create a new `formation configuration` using the `seaplane` CLI tool, that configuration only resides locally on your computer.
 You can edit or view this `configuration` freely without affecting any of the systems running in the Seaplane Cloud.
-Once you're satisfied, you can `deploy` the `configuration` to our Seaplane Cloud.
+Once you're satisfied, you can `launch` the `formation` and any associated `configuration`s to our Seaplane Cloud.

-Once a configuration has been `deploy`ed successfully, it now resides in our Seaplane Cloud and is able to `launch` at which point it's status will change from `Grounded` to `In Air` and traffic will be sent to any of the `flight`s that it describes.
-Do note that there are command line options for `launch`ing a `configuration` immediately when `deploy`ed.
+Once a configuration has been `launch`ed successfully, it now resides in our Seaplane Cloud and traffic will be sent to any of the `flight`s that it describes.
+Do note that there are command line options for `launch`ing a `formation` and setting it as Grounded or immediately In Air depending on your use case.

-**NOTE:** Just like their `configuration`s, a `formation` will be displayed as `deploy`ed or not depending on if it's definition is only local to your computer, or has been `deploy`ed (uploaded) to the Seaplane Cloud.
-A `formation`'s status will change to `In Air` from `Grounded` by having at least one `configuration` `In Air`, not by any manual interaction.

-Which brings us to what `formation`s are actually made up of, and what these `configuration`s are actually describing.
+Which brings us to the heart of `formation`s, and what these `configuration`s are actually describing.

 That's the `flight`!